itisaby/rift/README.md

 > **Rift through operational complexity**

-Autonomous infrastructure orchestration powered by DigitalOcean Gradient AI + Model Context Protocol.
+Autonomous infrastructure orchestration and remediation powered by DigitalOcean Gradient AI + Model Context Protocol.

-This is a Vibe-coded project, just made out of fun in a hackathon weekend.
+This is a Vibe-coded project, I just made out of fun in a hackathon weekend as I like the idea.

 **Opening rifts to create, closing rifts to fix - all at machine speed.**